 Kombucha has fully crossed into mainstream availability, with the US market valued at approximately $2.6 billion in 2024.
 GT’s Kombucha remains the category leader, while Health-Ade, Brew Dr., and Humm have built strong regional and national positions.

 The kombucha category is maturing, which means growth rates are slowing (from 25%+ annual growth pre-2020 to single digits now).
 The prebiotic soda boom has also cannibalised some kombucha demand, as consumers get similar gut-health positioning in a format that tastes more like familiar soda.
+For brands still entering the kombucha space, differentiation requires moving beyond generic “probiotic” claims.
+The winners in mature kombucha are specialising: hard kombucha for the alcohol-adjacent occasion, low-sugar kombucha for health-conscious consumers frustrated by the sugar content of traditional recipes, and functional kombucha that stacks additional benefits (adaptogens, CBD in legal markets, added protein) on top of the base gut-health proposition.
+The clean-label positioning that helped kombucha grow initially is now table stakes — every brand claims it, so it no longer differentiates.

 Ingredient Deep Dive: What Consumers Actually Want in Functional Beverages